Chung Hwa Confucian High School

-Chung Hwa Confucian High School (or 孔圣庙中华中学 in Chinese) is a Chinese conforming (national-type) secondary school located in Green Lane, Penang, Malaysia.
-The school is one of 10 Chinese secondary schools in Penang and also has a good record of co-curriculum and public examination results.
+Chung Hwa Confucian High School (or 孔圣庙中华国民型华文中学 in Chinese) is a national-type chinese secondary school located in Green Lane, Penang, Malaysia.
+The school is one of 11 national-type Chinese secondary schools in Penang and also has a good record of co-curriculum and public examination results.

 It is the only overseas Chinese school that had been sanctioned by the Qing dynasty government of China, which officially presented it with royal seals bearing the school's name through its consulate and local businessman Cheong Fatt Tze, who is also credited with being the founder of the school.

 Chung Hwa Confucian High School is known as the oldest Chinese school in Malaysia.